The Ultimate Guide to Keeping Cool While RVing in Hot Weather

 If your RV doesn't have air conditioning or you do a lot of boondocking, you might want to invest in a more efficient and high-powered roof vent fan.
 Two models I've seen other RV owners recommend are the Fan-tastic Vent and the Maxx Fan from Maxx Air.

-As much as possible, avoid cooking inside your RV.
+Avoid cooking inside your RV as much as possible.
 Cook outside on a grill or over a campfire, or eat cold foods such as sandwiches, wraps, and salads.

 Personally, I find that my body stays cooler when I eat cold foods during the hottest part of the day.
-I especially enjoy pasta salads, as a snack I love watermelon. 🙂
+I especially enjoy pasta salads and watermelon! 🙂

 The most effective way to cool down a camper is with one or more air conditioners.
 If your RV doesn't have one, or if you would like to add a second one, Camping World sells a wide variety of brands and models on their website.

-When we were in Texas in the middle of the summer, we had a hard time keeping our 38-foot fifth wheel RV cool even with both our air conditioners running, so we finally broke down and purchased a third free-standing air conditioner.
+When we were in Texas in the middle of the summer, we had a hard time keeping our 38-foot fifth wheel RV cool even with both our air conditioners running.
+We finally broke down and purchased a third free-standing air conditioner.
 After that, we had no trouble keeping our RV as cold as we wanted it, even in the hottest part of the day.

-I also believe that a portable air conditioner like the one we bought, which is vented out a window and has a built-in dehumidifier, would do just fine on its own cooling a small RV in moderate heat.
+I also believe that a portable air conditioner like the one we bought, which is vented out a window and has a built-in dehumidifier, would do just fine cooling a small RV in moderate heat on its own.

 Third air conditioner added to RV

-I have actually seen RV's with window unit air conditioners propped up on a stand built from 2'x4′ lumber, so that's always an option as well.
+I have actually seen RV’s with window unit air conditioners propped up on a stand built from 2’x4′ lumber.
+This is often easier installation than a roof unit.

-You'll just need to make sure that your RV's electrical system is capable of handling any air conditioners you add, or you can do what we did and run an extension cord out the window of the RV to plug the extra unit directly into the your campsite's power pedestal.
+You just need to make sure that your RV’s electrical system can handle any air conditioners you add.
+We ran an extension cord out the window of the RV to plug the extra unit directly into our campsite’s power pedestal.

-If you do much camping off grid, or often stay overnight at places that don't have electrical hookups, you may need to supplement your power with an RV generator.
+If you do much camping off-grid or often camp without electrical hookups, you may need to supplement your power with an RV generator.

-You can find a variety of portable swamp coolers for sale on Amazon at different price ranges to cool different sizes of space.
+You can find a variety of portable swamp coolers for sale on Amazon.

-If electrical hookups and generators are absolutely not an option for you and you're just dying in the heat and looking for some relief in your truck, camper van, or very small motorhome, you might take a look at the 12v-powered MightyKool.
-The manufacturer is adamant about letting people know that it is NOT an air conditioner and won't cool an entire vehicle, but if you read the reviews you'll find several people who enjoy using them while sleeping in a vehicle.
+If electrical hookups and generators are absolutely not an option for you, look at the 12v-powered MightyKool.
+The manufacturer is adamant about letting people know it is NOT an air conditioner and won’t cool an entire vehicle.
+But if you read the reviews, you’ll find several people who enjoy using them while sleeping in a vehicle.

 Another cheap, off-grid option is to build your own battery-powered swamp cooler.
 This article by Popular Mechanics links to several tutorials.